 The Z7II also has a small monochrome screen on its top-plate that shows key settings such as the battery status and exposure settings.
 That’s handy and something that many people appreciate, but I find it less of an issue in the era of tilting main screens.

 While Panasonic, Canon and Sony now have viewfinders with higher resolutions, a 3.6million-dot electronic viewfinder is still very good.
-A higher resolution would be nice for playing Top Trumps but the Z7II’s should more than suffice.
+A higher resolution would be nice for playing Top Trumps but the Z7II’s more than suffices.

 Colour and Exposure

-The Z7’s raw files withstand substantial brightening well.
-In fact, ISO 400 images can cope with being brightened by 4 or 5EV with only a slight increase in the noise level.
+The Z7 II’s raw files withstand substantial brightening well.
+In fact, low-ISO images can cope with being brightened by 4 or even 5EV with only a slight increase in the noise level.

-The Nikon Z7 is an excellent camera, one of my favourites in recent times, and it produces high-quality images.
-However, its single memory card slot is a concern for many.
-Expectations for an autofocus system have moved on since the Z7 was announced in August 2018.
-Nikon has done a good job with firmware updates, but the Z7II’s extra processing power should take things a significant step further.
+Expectations for an autofocus system have moved on since the Z7 was announced in August 2018 and Nikon has done a good job with firmware updates, but the Z7II’s extra processing power takes things a step further.

 I’m impressed that Nikon hasn’t ploughed ahead with a single card slot, but instead changed the shape and size of the Z7II – albeit slightly.
 That would’ve been a costly affair, but it’s the right move.